Data Model

 Example

-A single test case with input, expected output, and optional metadata.
+One test case: input, expected output, and optional metadata.

 | Attribute | Type | Required | Description |